ooples/pine_script_docs/source/concepts/Lines_and_boxes.rst

 - Every time we create two new lines and a box, we save their ID in variables ``hiLine``, ``loLine`` and ``hiLoBox``, which we then use in the calls to the setter functions to prolong these objects as new bars come in during the higher timeframe.
-- We change the color of the boxe's background (``boxColor``) using the position of the bar's `high <https://www.tradingview.com/pine-script-reference/v5/#var_high>`__ and `low <https://www.tradingview.com/pine-script-reference/v5/#var_low>`__ with relative to the opening bar's same values.
-This entails that our script is repainting, as the boxe's color on past bars will change, depending on the current bar's values.
+- We change the color of the boxes' background (``boxColor``) using the position of the bar's `high <https://www.tradingview.com/pine-script-reference/v5/#var_high>`__ and `low <https://www.tradingview.com/pine-script-reference/v5/#var_low>`__ with relative to the opening bar's same values.
+This entails that our script is repainting, as the boxes' color on past bars will change, depending on the current bar's values.
 - We artificially make the return type of both branches of our `if <https://www.tradingview.com/pine-script-reference/v5/#op_if>`__ structure ``int(na)`` so the compiler doesn't complain about them not returning the same type.